jmetzger/training-kubernetes-docker-en/kubernetes-networks/overview.md

 ## CNI

   * Common Network Interface
-  * Fest Definition, wie Container mit Netzwerk-Bibliotheken kommunizieren
+  * fixed Definition, how containers with network libraries are communicating
+  *
 ## Docker - Container oder andere

-  * Container wird hochgefahren -> über CNI -> zieht Netzwerk - IP  hoch.
+  * Container is started -> over CNI -> get pod-ip
-  * Container witd runtergahren -> uber CNI -> Netzwerk - IP wird released
+  * Container is stopped -> over CNI -> pod - IP is released

-## Welche gibt es ?
+## Which are there ?

   * Flanel
   * Canal
   * Calico
+  * Cilium

 ## Flannel

-### Overlay - Netzwerk
+### Overlay - Network

   * virtuelles Netzwerk was sich oben drüber und eigentlich auf Netzwerkebene nicht existiert
   * VXLAN

 ### Vorteile

-  * Guter einfacher Einstieg
+  * good and easy start
-  * redziert auf eine Binary flanneld
+  * reduced to only one binary flanneld

 ### Nachteile

-  * keine Firewall - Policies möglich
-  * keine klassichen Netzwerk-Tools zum Debuggen möglich.
+  * no network policies allowed
+  * hard to debug, because no classical network (virtual), cannot use classic network tools

 ## Canal